 Both ASPCA and Hartville pet insurance are administered by C&F Insurance Agency, Inc., which has been in the insurance business since 1997.
 ASPCA Pet Health Insurance isn’t directly affiliated with the ASPCA, but Crum & Forster (C&F) pays a royalty fee for the use of the ASPCA name.
 More specifically, ASPCA is serviced under a licensing agreement by C&F Pet Insurance Group along with a few other branded products.

-To clarify further, ASPCA and Hartville Pet Insurance are the same products sold under two different brand names.
-ASPCA is the more well-known product thanks to the prominent ASPCA reputation, which is probably a large part of why Hartville is selling a portion of its insurance under the ASPCA name.
+To further clarify, ASPCA and Hartville Pet Insurance offer very similar products, sold under two different brand names.
+ASPCA Pet Insurance is the more well-known consumer product, thanks to the prominent ASPCA reputation.

-The fact that the ASPCA is putting its name on this Hartville product says a lot.
-The ASPCA must think this is a great product and therefore is okay with the company using its name.
-Both ASPCA Pet Health Insurance and Hartville Pet Insurance are available to the general consumer as well as to groups and employers.
+The fact that the ASPCA is putting its name on this Hartville product says a lot about their trust in this pet insurance.
+Both ASPCA Pet Health Insurance and Hartville Pet Insurance are available to all consumers, as well as groups and employers.